Author: Ron Graham

 —The Biblical answer

-As we approach the year 2020, there are three topics that scientists are talking about which have caused widespread concern, and even fear.
+There are three topics that scientists are talking about which have caused widespread concern, and even fear.
 These topics are: Climate Change, Artificial Intelligence, and a Godless Universe.

 In this lesson we look at the third of those.
 We get the Bible’s answer to the theory of a Godless Universe.